Fired? Phaedra Parks Doesn't WANT To Return To 'RHOA' Claims New Report!!

 “She felt like she was set up.
 The whole ‘sex dungeon’ comment started as a joke’, but it just spiraled out of control,” a source told The Jasmine Brand.

-The source also addressed recent rumors which implied that Phaedra was hurting financially, which surfaced after Phaedra listed on of her Atlanta homes for sale.
+The source also addressed recent rumors that implied that Phaedra was hurting financially, which surfaced after Phaedra listed one of her Atlanta homes for sale.

 “Phaedra is a business woman.
 She just signed 10 new clients.
 She was living comfortably before the show and her business is still thriving.”